Managing Sales Behaviors to Improve Sales Performance

 Where to find behavioral retail sales training

 Where can you find video tutorials for behavioral retail sales training?
-While there are a lot of sales organizations that provide training programs, I have a complete program that includes foundational train-the-trainer courses in my online retail sales training program SalesRX.
-They’ll learn the foundational behavioral sales training your sales force needs to learn, but also more skills on how to train and manage the sales behaviors of their associates.
+While many sales organizations provide training programs, I have a complete program that includes foundational train-the-trainer courses in my online retail sales training program SalesRX.
+They’ll learn the foundational behavioral sales training your sales force needs to learn and more skills on how to train and manage the sales behaviors of their associates.

 Train the right sales behaviors, and you’ll have repeat loyal customers.
 Avoid it, and you won’t.